 Let’s also consider the creation of optimized, yet marketable page titles and descriptions.

 We demand a lot out of these little search snippets.
-They have to be optimized; they have to be relevant.
-They have to appeal to the target market so the target market will be interested enough to click through.
+They have to be optimized; have to be relevant.
+Last but not least they have to appeal to the target market so the target market will be interested enough to click through.
 They have to carry the brand’s message.

 We have a total of 226 characters, with spaces, to achieve all this.
 If you don’t know how to do it, it’s technical.
 Because all technical really means, you see, is that an action belongs or pertains to a specific art, science or industry.
 So, while the art of SEO may not be technical in the terms of, “Hey, Joe – what do I have to do to get this lamp socket to work,” it does take a certain amount of skill to perform.

 Ivor correctly points out that Google has a comprehensive SEO starter guide.
 It’s a list of “what to do if you want to be ranked by Google”.
 Great; but let’s revisit it in light of recent updates, shall we?

 - Create unique title tags for each page

 - Accurately describe the page’s content